-- Identify the project.
 Address a business problem or opportunity.
-For this first step, think about how existing or new technology could be used to better adapt your business model to market conditions.
-For example, COVID-19 not only forced many companies to implement systems that enabled remote workers, it also opened up business opportunities.
-We saw distilleries pivot from making spirits to making hand sanitizer to meet shortages.
-Battered by prolonged lockdowns, some restaurants pivoted to delivering ready-to-eat food or meal kits.
-In the healthcare example we'll be following throughout this article, let's imagine that a four-physician medical clinic identifies an opportunity to start a telehealth line of business to serve patients who are unable to get to the clinic and can be served remotely.
+Think about how existing or new technologies could be used to better adapt your digital business model to market conditions.
+For the healthcare model, let's imagine that a four-physician medical clinic identifies an opportunity to start a telehealth line of business to serve patients who are unable to get to the clinic and can be served remotely.

-- Review business goals.
-Decide the business goals the project should address.
+Decide what business goals the project should address.
 Will it increase revenue, decrease costs, improve customer ratings or boost employee productivity?
-In our healthcare example, the goal might be to increase the number of patients seen per hour, thus increasing revenue.
+In the healthcare example, the goal might be to increase the number of patients seen per hour, thus increasing revenue.
 Adding telehealth services also might improve patient satisfaction ratings, resulting in more referrals to grow the practice.

-- Determine investment metrics.
-The investment figures typically should be detailed and may include technologies and services, including network infrastructure, applications, monitoring tools and security, along with project staffing, direct sales, customer service, advertising/digital marketing, user awareness and adoption, and consulting.
-In our medical clinic example, let's calculate that the initial infrastructure and associated marketing to start a telehealth service costs $320,000, and the ongoing costs to support the system are $65,000.
+The investment figures typically should be detailed and may include technologies and services like network infrastructure, applications, monitoring tools and security, project staffing, direct sales, customer service, advertising and digital marketing, user awareness and adoption, and consultants.
+For the medical clinic project, let's calculate that the initial infrastructure and associated marketing to start a telehealth service costs $320,000 and the ongoing costs to support the system are $65,000.

 - Run the math.
-In our example, our baseline shows that the four physicians each normally see 20 patients per day, with an average per-patient revenue of $350.
+The baseline shows that each of the four physicians normally sees 20 patients per day, with an average per-patient revenue of $350.
 Annual revenue is $7.28 million.
 With telehealth, they can see 2.5 patients per hour, with an average revenue per patient of $200.
-Now the total annual revenue is $8.32 million, or an increase of $1.04 million per year.
+The total annual revenue will be $8.32 million, a 14% increase of $1.04 million per year.

 - Calculate the ROI.
-In the first year, costs are $320,000, but revenue calculations are only based on six months because of the time it took to set up the systems for the telehealth model.
-So the ROI is $200,000, meaning the investment costs are not recouped yet.
-But, by the second year, the ROI is the full revenue minus costs, or $975,000.
+The project's first year costs are $320,000, but revenue calculations are only based on six months because of the time it took to set up the systems for the telehealth model.
+So, the ROI is $200,000, meaning the investment costs are not yet recouped.
+By the second year, however, the ROI will be the full revenue minus costs, or $975,000.

 - Determine additional digital transformation business benefits.
-Some benefits may be hard to quantify initially and also may require new tools to track, so the business model must factor in "what if" scenarios.
-For example, if this practice knows already that it receives an average of 0.3 referrals for each patient, it can track whether the figure increases with the new telehealth practice and if those referrals were the result of a patient using the service.
-If that's the case, the project owner can add the additional revenue from the referred patients to the equation, documenting even more success.
+Some benefits may be hard to quantify initially and require new tools to track progress, so the business model must factor in "what if" scenarios.
+If the medical clinic, for example, knows that it receives an average of 0.3 referrals from each patient, it can track whether that referral figure increases with the new telehealth service and, more specifically, if those referrals were the result of a patient using the service.
+In that case, the project owner can add the additional revenue from the referred patients to the equation, documenting even more success.

 How can you improve digital transformation ROI?

-- Get the word out.
-One of the biggest reasons transformation projects -- along with the anticipated ROI -- don't come to fruition is employees or customers don't know there is a new technology or process that can result in benefits.
-Culture plays a critical role in the success or failure of digital transformation projects: The more people affected by the transformation initiative, the bigger the ROI, typically.
+One of the biggest reasons transformation projects -- along with the anticipated ROI -- don't come to fruition is employees or customers don't know there's a new technology or process that can produce benefits.
+Culture plays a critical role in the success or failure of digital transformation projects.
+When more people are affected by the transformation initiative, ROI is usually bigger.

-- Take time to plan.
-Often, IT or business leaders are in such a rush to get a project off the ground, they don't take time to gather business unit requirements or estimate the time it takes to test applications or train people.
-This is a recipe for digital transformation failures.
-When time and cost estimates exceed expectations, the transformation already has a dark cloud over it before the first ROI figure is reported.
-If you plan properly and set expectations realistically, the project will run more smoothly.
+IT or business leaders are often in such a rush to get a project off the ground, they don't take the time to gather business unit requirements or estimate the time it takes to test applications or train people.
+This approach is a recipe for digital transformation failures.
+When time and cost estimates exceed expectations, the transformation already carries a dark cloud before the first ROI figure is reported.
+By planning properly and setting realistic expectations, the project will run more smoothly.

-- Evaluate technologies carefully.
-ROI is significantly affected by technology selection.
-Don't just select the cheapest technology to improve the ROI.
-You may find value in spending more on an application that is easier to manage: The upfront cost will be greater, but the operational costs will be lower, increasing the ROI over time.
+ROI is significantly affected by the technologies selected and implemented.
+Don't just select the cheapest technology to improve ROI.
+You may find value in spending more on an application that's easier to manage.
+The upfront cost will be greater, but the operational costs will be lower, and that will increase ROI over time.